 In addition, the Audit Committee will undertake those specific duties and responsibilities listed below and such other duties as the Board may from time to time prescribe.

-Each member of the Committee shall be an independent director as defined by Nasdaq.
+Each member of the Committee shall be an independent director in accordance with the rules of the SEC and NASDAQ.
 For purposes hereof, an "independent director" shall be one:

-- who is free from any relationship that, in the opinion of the Board, would interfere with the exercise of his or her independent judgment in carrying out the responsibilities of a director, and
+- who is free from any relationship that, in the opinion of the Board, would interfere with the exercise of his or her independent judgment in carrying out the responsibilities of a director; and

+At least one member of the Committee shall be an “audit committee financial expert," as defined by Section 407 of the Sarbanes-Oxley Act of 2002, having an understanding of generally accepted accounting principles and financial statements, experience in the preparation or auditing of financial statements of companies generally comparable to the Corporation, experience in the application of generally accepted accounting principles in connection with the accounting for estimates, accruals and reserves, experience with internal accounting controls and procedures for financial reporting and an understanding of audit committee functions..
+A director who serves on the audit committees of more than three public companies (including the Company) may serve on the Committee only if the Board affirmatively determines that the director is able to serve effectively on the Committee.
 Each member of the Committee shall be able to read and understand fundamental financial statements in accordance with the rules of Nasdaq applicable to Nasdaq listed issuers.
 At least one member shall have past employment experience in finance or accounting, a professional certification in accounting or other comparable experience or background that results in the individual's possessing the requisite financial sophistication, including a current or past position as a chief executive or financial officer or other senior officer with financial oversight responsibilities.

 In addition, the Committee will: